Template for Keeping Track of Payments

 The cons?

-• It can be more time-consuming to create your template.
+• It can be more time-consuming to create your template for keeping track of payments.

 • There may be some loose ends or aspects you have failed to consider.
 It might not have the “clean finish” that you get from a paid/professional solution.